gui-don/vpn-minute/README.md

 Make sure you are aware of what “VPN on-demand” means before using **vpn-minute**.

 By using **vpn-minute**, you agree that, due to security checking, some things may misbehave.
-Here is a non-exhaustive list of what may happen if you use **vpn-minute**, due to your public IP changing:
+Here is a non-exhaustive list of what may happen if you use **vpn-minute**:

-- some of your accounts may get banned;
-- some software may crash or stop working;
+- some other software may crash or stop working;
-- being temporarily blocked to access some websites;
+- some websites can temporarily blocked your access;
+- being charged excessively for your server usage;
+- in some extreme cases, some of your accounts may get banned;
 - …

 **vpn-minute** is not responsible for these events.